 The diagnosis and management of ectopic pregnancies at other locations are discussed separately.
-(See "Clinical manifestations and diagnosis of ectopic pregnancy" and "Incidence, risk factors, and pathology of ectopic pregnancy" and "Methotrexate treatment of tubal and interstitial ectopic pregnancy" and "Surgical treatment of ectopic pregnancy and prognosis for subsequent fertility" and "Cervical pregnancy" and "Expectant management of ectopic pregnancy".)
+(See "Clinical manifestations and diagnosis of ectopic pregnancy" and "Incidence, risk factors, and pathology of ectopic pregnancy" and "Methotrexate treatment of tubal and interstitial ectopic pregnancy" and "Surgical treatment of ectopic pregnancy" and "Cervical pregnancy" and "Expectant management of ectopic pregnancy".)

 Abdominal pregnancy refers to a pregnancy that has implanted in the peritoneal cavity, external to the uterine cavity and fallopian tubes.
 The estimated incidence is 1 per 10,000 births and 1.4 percent of ectopic pregnancies [4-6].
 There are reports of abdominal pregnancy occurring after hysterectomy [7,8].